hijknight/notera/README.md

 ## 🪪 License

-Feel free to use and modify!
+Feel free to use and modify